Movatterモバイル変換

 The termuser space (oruserland) refers to all code that runs outside the operating system's kernel.[2]
 User space usually refers to the various programs andlibraries that the operating system uses to interact with the kernel: software that performsinput/output, manipulatesfile system objects,application software, etc.

-Each user spaceprocess normally runs in its ownvirtual memory space, and, unless explicitly allowed, cannot access the memory of other processes.
+Each user spaceprocess usually runs in its ownvirtual memory space, and, unless explicitly allowed, cannot access the memory of other processes.
 This is the basis formemory protection in today's mainstream operating systems, and a building block forprivilege separation.
-A separate user mode can also be used to build efficient virtual machines – seePopek and Goldberg virtualization requirements.
-With enough privileges, processes can request the kernel to map part of another process's memory space to its own, as is the case fordebuggers.
+A separate user mode can also be used to build efficient virtual machines – seePopek and Goldberg's virtualization requirements.
+With enough privileges, processes can request the kernel to map part of another process's memory space to their own, as is the case fordebuggers.
 Programs can also requestshared memory regions with other processes, although other techniques are also available to allowinter-process communication.

 Various layers within Linux, also showing separation between theuserland andkernel space